-The advert for FTY appears on Oriel in June 2024 for the 2025-26 cohort of trainees.
+The advert for FTY appears on Oriel in June 2025 for the 2026-27 cohort of trainees.

-2.6 Equality and Diversity Considerations
+1.6 Equality and Diversity Considerations

-A recent equality impact assessment of the NHS England National Recruitment Scheme highlighted that, whilst the process itself helps to reduce bias in recruitment of individuals from diverse ethnicities and backgrounds, training providers could do more to advertise their prodiversity credentials.
-Emphasising the diverse and inclusive nature of your workplace may help to attract a wider pool of applicants and organisations whose programme information or websites actively support recruitment of applicants with disabilities, or who display their support of LGBTQ+ applicants would be welcomed.

-Additionally, it is expected that employers will support applicants requesting to work less than full time to complete their foundation training.
+A recent equality impact assessment of the NHS England National Recruitment Scheme highlighted that, whilst the process itself helps to reduce bias in recruitment of individuals from diverse ethnicities and backgrounds, training providers could do more to advertise their pro-diversity credentials.
+Training Providers are encouraged to highlight the diverse and inclusive nature of their workplace to attract a wider pool of applicants.
+Organisations that actively support the recruitment of applicants with disabilities or display their support for LGBTQ+ applicants are particularly welcomed.
+It is expected that employers will support applicants requesting to work less than full time to complete their foundation training.
 The GPhC defines part-time as working at least 17.5 hours per week worked over at least three days a week.
-Training providers should work with trainee pharmacists to establish whether or not the approved training plan can be adapted to fit part-time working whilst still providing the opportunity for all the GPhC learning outcomes to be met.
+Training providers should work with trainee pharmacists to establish whether or not the approved training plan can be adapted to fit parttime working whilst still providing the opportunity for all the GPhC learning outcomes to be met.